Craig-Montell-Lab/V-HOST_DeBeaubien_etal_2025/README.md

 	Tracking results can be saved as representative images using the makeImages.m function.
 To do this, change the repimage_logical to a value of 1 ("repimage_logical = 1") and specify the number of output images you would like ("number_of_images = 250").
 This will generate snapshots of individually tracked mosquitoes and wide field views of all mosquitoes tracked.
 Used this information to evaluate tracking performance and make necessary modifications to tracking parameters.

+	Detection results can be saved as representative images using the makeImages.m function.
+To do this, change the repimage_logical to a value of 1 ("repimage_logical = 1") and specify the number of output images you would like ("number_of_images = 250").
+This will generate snapshots of individually detected mosquitoes and wide field views of all mosquitoes detected.
+Use this information to evaluate detection performance and make necessary modifications to detection parameters.

+	Tracking results can be saved as representative videos using the makeVideos.m function.
+To do this, change the repvideo_logical to a value of 1 ("repvideo_logical = 1") and specify the number of output videos you would like ("number_of_images = 250").
+This will generate videos centered over a mosquito for its whole tracked position.
+Use this information to evaluate tracking performance and make necessary modifications to tracking parameters.

 ======================
 USER-DEFINED VARIABLES
 ======================